thunhan/python-cookbook/README.md

 # Python Cookbook (3rd Edition) Learning Journey

-This repository contains my personal code implementations and practice exercises while working through the **Python Cookbook, 3rd Edition** by David Beazley and Brian K. Jones.
+This repository contains our personal code implementations and practice exercises while working through the **Python Cookbook, 3rd Edition** by David Beazley and Brian K. Jones.

 ## About the Book